Project 8: 3D MCS offshore New Jersey: Seismic geomorphology and Neogene sea-level change

-Funding by the United States National Science Foundation pending
+Funded by the United States National Science Foundation

 Intellectual Merit.
 The NJ margin has for decades been recognized as among the best siliciclastic passive margins for elucidating the timing/amplitude of eustatic change during the “Ice House” period of Earth history, when glacioeustatic changes shaped continental margin sediment sections around the world.
 A transect strategy adopted by the international scientific ocean drilling community has been used to study this interval at shallow-water settings offshore NJ, New Zealand and the Bahamas that were dominated by prograding clinoforms.
 3D seismic imaging is now a viable tool for the research community, ready to be applied to the NJ margin to put these sampled records in a spatially accurate, stratigraphically meaningful context.
 Such imagery will allow researchers to map sequences around Exp313 sites with a resolution and confidence previously unattainable, and to analyze their spatial/temporal evolution.
 Long-awaited objectives include: 1) establishing the impact of known Ice House base-level changes on the stratigraphic record; 2) providing greater understanding of the response of nearshore environments to changes in elevation of global sea level (with special relevance to the current relentless rise), and 3) determining the amplitudes/timing of global sea-level changes during the mid-Cenozoic, which should help humanity put anthropogenic base-level change in a proper long-term context.